 - If there are specific faculty that you would like invited–Please invite them.
 Send them a personal email asking for their attendance.
 This is a great opportunity to pick the brains of your colleagues.

-All meetings are listed on the Neuroscience Calendar of the Office of Neuroscience Research.
+All meetings are listed on the Office of Neuroscience Research (ONR) Calendar.